One of the best things about being a part of the National Cat Groomers Institute is that I get to be around cats pretty much all the time.

 Visit the NCGIA booth while you're there.
 Watch a live cat grooming demo at the Wahl booth or catch one of my lectures.

-Naked & Naughty or Just Plain Knotty (Includes live grooming demonstration)
+The topics: Naked & Naughty or Just Plain Knotty (Includes live grooming demonstration)

 Some cats should never be shaved and yet show up for that first grooming appointment because they are severely matted or pelted and then return again a year later in the same condition.
 This cycle, which is potentially dangerous for both cat and groomer, CAN be broken.
 Knowing what grooming services are best fitted to each individual cat and how to effectively communicate humane grooming care options to their owners is the first step in changing the cycle.
 Learn how to determine when shaving is the best option and when it is not, particularly when dealing with aggressive kitties.
 Make life better for your clients while growing your business at the same time!